Kiddalingur/rob6/README.md

-All of the files except the simulation_handin folder belongs to the SVG converter.
+All of the files except the simulation_handin folder belong to the SVG converter.